ForgeRock/forgeops/samples/fr-platform/README.md

 # Platform OAuth2 Sample

-This is a sample project demonstrates one way to use four components of the ForgeRock Identity Platform (AM, DJ, IDM and IG).
+This is a sample project demonstrates one way to use four components of the ForgeRock Identity Platform (AM, DS, IDM and IG).
 This sample demonstrates these capabilities:

 IG protecting IDM as an OAuth2 Resource Server for end-user interaction

-External DJ cluster as a shared user store for AM and IDM
+External DS cluster as a shared user store for AM and IDM

 **There is no OAuth2 client shipped with this sample**.
 Refer to the [Example OAuth 2 Clients Project](https://github.com/ForgeRock/exampleOAuth2Clients) to find a sample client that will be the most useful for your needs.